RawatRicha/construction-site-clearing/README.md

-•	Assumption: At the start of the application, the bulldozer is at location (0,0).
+•	Assumption: At the start of the application, the starting location of bulldozer is at (0,0, EAST).
 This is important when traversing the path.